It’s the feast of St. Benedict today, the patron saint of Europe and of all those who seek to learn.

 A good quiz question could be “what is the first word of the Rule of St. Benedict?”
 Many would rightly answer “listen”.

 Every one of us is surrounded by voices from all directions and every perspective.
-Those we know and who love us join with those who seek only to keep us in a place of their choosing adding to the noise advising us about they think we should and should not do.
 This noisy environment of contemporary life is even promoted as reliable guidance for one who seeks to be relevant and well-networked.

 It’s therefore no surprise that any of us when making a decision might struggle to separate the noise and clamour of others’ opinions from the voice of God in the depth of our own hearts.

 Good discernment is therefore not a matter of hearing all the voices then weighing up the pros and cons.
-Such a method will probably achieve nothing more than ensuring that we keep the majority happy while compromising the treasure of our personal integrity.
+Such a method would achieve nothing more than ensuring that we keep the majority happy while compromising the treasure of our personal integrity.

 Instead a decision to not simply hear but to actively listen, paying attention to “the father’s instruction,” is the recipe for true understanding and the pathway to personal integrity.